W-Floyd/Angl-Resource-Pack/README.md

 ***

-If things don't render properly after modifying some of the catalogue stuff, just delete the Angle-*px folders and re-render.
-This is a known issue, but my XML parsing system is slow, stupid, and already more bloated than it should be.
-Adding checks to the catalogue would just make it worse.
+If things don't render properly after modifying some stuff, just delete the Angle-*px folders and re-render.
+This shouldn't happen, so if it does, please add an issue and describe the file changed so I can fix it.

 ***

-This is *only* to showcase my method and history of development, hopefully to help someone else someday.
+This is *mostly* to showcase my method and history of development, hopefully to help someone else someday.

 **It does not give you a right to take credit for my work.**